Klipper3d/klipper/docs/FAQ.md

 and FIRMWARE_RESTART g-code commands do not load new software - the above "sudo service klipper restart" and "make flash" commands are needed for a software change to take effect.

+When upgrading the software, be sure to check the [config changes](Config_Changes.md) document for information on software changes that may require updates to your printer.cfg file.